Ifeoma28/Foodie-fi/README.md

 - The churn out rate (30.7) is greater than the rate at which customers upgrade to pro annual (25.8)
 ![churn out vs pro annual](https://github.com/Ifeoma28/Foodie-fi/blob/6afec9c226c7bc08ee437720d7f8218b182c6210/pro%20annual%20vs%20churn.png)
+Points from August to October where pro annual exceeded churn indicates active periods and high retention rates.

 ## Key Insights
 - March has the highest distribution of free trials while February has the least